Jordan Bennett (currently based in Alberta) was included in the short list for the Sobey Art Award. The short list was announced on May 29.

 This year, a total of $240,000 in prize money will be awarded: $100,000 to the overall winner, $25,000 to each of the four shortlisted artists, and $2,000 to each of the remaining twenty longlisted artists.
 In addition, three nominees from the longlist will take part in national and international art residencies funded by the Sobey Art Foundation and the Donald R. Sobey Foundation.

-The Sobey Art Award’s shortlist will be announced May 29, and the winner will be revealed on November 14 at the National Gallery of Canada, which will also host a related exhibition
+The Sobey Art Award’s shortlist was announced May 29, and the winner will be revealed on November 14 at the National Gallery of Canada, which will also host a related exhibition

 Explore the full longlist of 25 nominees for the 2018 Sobey Art Award.
 Congratulations to all the nominees.